zuda77/CurveFitting_blender_addon/README.md

 CurveFitting smooths out messy vertex arrangements while maintaining the original shape.

 ## Environment
-Developed and tested with Blender v3.6.
+CurveFitting V0.1.3 and later were developed and tested with Blender 4.2.
-It may work with other versions as well.
+If you want to use CurveFitting in Blender 3.6 or earlier, please use CurveFitting V0.1.0.

 ## Installation
 1. Download the latest CurveFitting.zip from the [release](https://github.com/zuda77/CurveFitting_blender_addon/releases) page.